networkoctopus/Silverletter/README.md

 The `latest` image is rebuilt after pushes and **twice weekly**, every Wednesday and Sunday.

-`uupd` checks for and stages operating-system and Flatpak updates automatically.
+`uupd` checks for and stages system and Flatpak updates automatically.
 The panel indicator shows update activity and tells you when a reboot is needed to enter the staged deployment.
 GNOME Software updates are disabled because `uupd` handles them.

 ## Disclaimer